Algebras with a negation map: More applications

 \end{enumerate} \end{example}

 Each version has its specific motivation.
 Supertropical algebra is compatible with the value group of the Puiseux series valuation.
-If one wants to take the residue field into account one would pass to the exploded (layered) algebra.
-Even so, this only takes the lowest term of the Puiseux series into account.
-When this is lost, one would need to dig deeper into the Puiseux series, taking an infinite direct sum $\oplus _{i \in \Net} \mathcal A_i$ of layered systems.
-This would be the tropicalization of the associated valuation ring, but so far it has not appeared in the literature.
+If one wants to take the residue field into account one would pass to the exploded algebra.
+Even so, this only utilizes the lowest term of the Puiseux series.
+When this is lost through cancelation, one would need to dig deeper into the Puiseux series, taking an infinite direct sum $\oplus _{i \in \Net} \mathcal G_i$ of target systems.
+This would be the tropicalization of the associated valuation ring, but has not yet been utilized in the literature.
+These various approaches are unified in terms of $\preceq$-morphisms of systems of the relevant categories.

-Systems layered by $\Net$ are geared for derivatives and other aspects of differential geometry at the tropical level.

-On the other hand, the symmetrized system seems best for handling tropicalization of determinants, since it enables one to treat both the positive and negative parts in the formula.

-In this section we unify these various approaches by casting tropicalization in terms of morphisms of systems.

-\begin{prop} In each of the following cases taken from Example~\ref{tropex1} (in the same order), $\operatorname{val}(f)$ provides a morphism $v$ from the Puiseux series $ K\{\{t\}\}$ (viewed as a classical system) to $\tT$ in one of the meta-tangible systems we have described in the previous sub-sections:
+\begin{prop} In each of the cases taken from Example~\ref{tropex1} (in the same order), $\operatorname{val}(f)$ provides a $\preceq$-morphism $v$ from the Puiseux series $ K\{\{t\}\}$ (viewed as a classical system) to $\tT$ in one of the metatangible systems that we have described earlier: